-1. The timelines are intended to be a guide to the tasks that need to be performed.
+- 1. The timelines are intended to be a guide to the tasks that need to be performed.
 They provide a recommended schedule for accomplishing those tasks.
 Committees may decide to complete the various steps of the process somewhat earlier than the timelines provide, and special circumstances may necessitate a later schedule.
-The established timelines allow committee members to visit the Candidate, identify areas that may need improvement, schedule further visits if necessary, meet to prepare their report, and present their report to the President in time for the President to make a recommendation to the Chancellor and Board of Trustees.

-The timelines provide the Candidate with an outline of the process so that he/she may prepare for the evaluative activities to be performed and respond to the committee as appropriate.
+The established timelines allow committee members to observe the Candidate, identify areas that may need improvement, schedule further observations/ evaluations, if necessary, meet to prepare their report, and present their report to the President in time for the President to make a recommendation to the Chancellor and Board of Trustees.
+The timelines provide the Candidate with an outline of the process so that they may prepare for the evaluative activities to be performed and respond to the committee as appropriate. - 2.
+The Tenure Review Committee Chair is responsible for preparing a written schedule of committee meetings and evaluative activities, after consultation with the committee.
+The schedule should be distributed to the committee, with a copy to the Candidate and the Tenure Review Coordinator, within five working days of the committee's first meeting of each phase with the Candidate.
+If the schedule changes during the phase, the updated schedule will be forwarded to the Tenure Review Coordinator.

-- 2. The Tenure Review Committee Chair is responsible for preparing a written schedule of committee meetings and evaluative activities and distributing the schedule to the committee with a copy to the Candidate and the Tenure Review Coordinator within five working days of the committee's first meeting with the Candidate. - 3.
-While these timelines are not to be understood or interpreted as rigid and absolute, they are essential to a fair, professional, and objectively administered process.
+- 3. While these timelines are not to be understood or interpreted as rigid and absolute, they are essential to a fair, professional, and objectively administered process.
 They are intended neither to be traps for candidates or committee members, nor technicalities by which the entire process can be invalidated. - 4.
 In unusual circumstances, a tenure review committee may determine that it is necessary to deviate from the established timelines.
-In such cases a written request should be submitted to the President or designee outlining the process deviations and the reasons for the request in accordance with Article 6A.15 of the Agreement.
+In such cases, a written request should be submitted to the President or designee outlining the process deviations and the reasons for the request in accordance with Article 6A.16.
 The President or designee shall respond to such requests within two working days, including notice to the Candidate and the Tenure Review Coordinator if the request is granted. - 5.
 Committees are encouraged to meet more frequently than the guidelines provide, if necessary.